 Fewer crowds, great weather, and plenty to see and do means you can certainly fill up your phone with some Insta-worthy snaps.
 When it snows (occasionally it does), those photos will go from wow to winter wonderland wow in seconds.

 Weather In Turkey During Winter

 The weather varies wildly according to where you go and when you go.
 Winter officially starts in the middle of December, although you might get the odd chilly day towards the end of November.
-The winter season lasts until the middle of March, but February days can be very pleasant in some places, particularly the south coast.
+The winter lasts until the middle of March, but February days can be enjoyable in some places, particularly on the south coast.

-The coldest place in the whole of Turkey is Erzurum during winter, located in the east of the country; however, Ankara is also an icy spot, sometimes heading into minus numbers.
-Snow here is very possible much of the time.
+The coldest place in Turkey is Erzurum during winter, located in the east of the country; however, Ankara is also an icy spot, sometimes heading into minus numbers.
+Snow here is possible much of the time.
 If you’re visiting

 If you’re heading to the south coast, perhaps to Bodrum, Izmir, Marmaris, or Antalya, you can expect the temperature in the mid-20s through February and March with very little rain.
 However, December and January will require an umbrella on hand for winter storms.

 Visiting Turkey during the winter months means packing for every eventuality and knowing that you probably won’t have a total washout, no matter when you visit.

 Things To See/Do In Turkey During The Winter Months